Ross Anderson passed away in March 2024. (Obituaries)

 Chat Control or Child Protection debunks the arguments used by the intelligence community that "because children" we needed the Online Safety Bill which gave Ofcom the power to mandate snooping software in your phone (blog).
 The same arguments were used to support the so-called Child Sex Abuse Regulation which thankfully failed in the European Parliament (blog evidence video) – our big policy win of 2023.

 Cambridge forced me to retire in September 2023 when I turned 67, a policy of unlawful age discrimination against which we are campaigning.
-I am now 20% at Edinburgh University as Edinburgh and (officially) 20% at Cambridge.
+I am now 20% at Edinburgh and (officially) 20% at Cambridge.
 I'm teaching a course in Security Engineering at Edinburgh to masters students and fourth-year undergrads, and the lecture videos are now all online (as are the lecture videos and notes for my first-year undergrad course on Software and Security Engineering at Cambridge).

 timeline ...